ReconJSON/ReconJSON/ServiceDescriptors/httpsCert.md

 ### httpsCert

 The `httpsCert` `serviceDescriptor` SHALL be used to describe HTTPS (X.509) (pre-)cerficates.
-The `httpsCert` `serviceDescriptor` strongly SHOULD be placed inside a list of element and correlated to the key `httpsCerts` in the `serviceDescriptors` attribute of a `Service` object.
+The `httpsCert` `serviceDescriptor` strongly SHOULD be placed inside a list of element and correlated to the key `httpsCerts` in the `serviceDescriptors` attribute of a `service` object.
 HOWEVER, it MAY be returned in list format if it is impossible to correlate the certificate with a `Host` object.
 If attribute values are not known, they MUST NOT be included unless specified otherwise in the description below.

 The `httpsCert` object has the following attributes defined:
 * `type`* - MUST be the type of object.
 In this case, `serviceDescriptor`.